alexZielonko/sat-scan/README.md

 **Sat Scan** helps users discover recently launched satellites and unidentified space objects.

 To support this mission, the system periodically consumes data from a [Space-Track.org](https://www.space-track.org/auth/login) API to ingest, normalize, and maintain a database of recently launched satellites and other unidentified space objects.
-As the source and origin of recently discovered space objects is often unknown upon initial detection, Sat-Scan's data collection process updates existing space object records with new information as it becomes available.
+As the source and origin of recently discovered space objects is often unknown upon initial detection, Sat Scan's data collection process updates existing space object records with new information as it becomes available.

-Sat-Scan exposes the recently launched satellites and space objects to users view a web-based application.
-This client-facing application allows users to learn more about the origins of recently launched satellites, such as the country of origin and satellite launch site.
+Sat Scan exposes the recently launched satellites and space objects to users via a web-based application.
+This client-facing application allows users to learn more about the origins of recently launched satellites, such as the country of origin and launch site.

 > [!IMPORTANT]
 > This readme provides an overview of relevant development details.
 See this project's [Final Report](report/final-report.md) for an in-depth discussion of the project.